Saturday, June 20, 2020

 I'm not the first to say this but next time you see a protest on television look in the crowd.
 The rainbow of colors is astounding.
 Black, white, brown, yellow, red.
 Astounding.

 Let me tell you a story.
 I'll bet every black man got the lecture from their father, I did.
 About how to act around police.
 I can remember mine.
-If stopped while driving keep your hands on the wheel, smile, and no quick movements.
+If stopped while driving keep your hands on the wheel, smile, and no sudden movements.
 I'll also bet if you're white you never got that talk.

 Like I've been fond of saying, "I've been black a long time."
 The rules have always been different for me.
 Oh, they've gotten better as I've gotten older but the rules are still different.